DataStax-Academy/ac220-labs/lab05-udts/steps/step01.md

-In this step, you will use `cqlsh` to create a keyspace, a UDT and a table thjat uses the UDT.
+In this step, you will use `cqlsh` to create a keyspace, a UDT and a table that uses the UDT.
 The UDT will represent an address and you will use it in a table of employees.

 ✅ Use `cqlsh` to connect to Cassandra